mikeblaa/book-notes/the-fifth-discipline.md

 * One of the highest leverage points of improving system performance is minimizing delays
 * Happen when the effect of one variable has a delay when effecting another
+* American manufacturers came to recognize that while they worked traditionally to tightly control inventory, their Japenese counterparts have concentrated on reducing delays, a much more successful effort
 * Think about a shower that takes a long time for the temperature to respond to your control adjustment

+### Personal Mastery (36:30)

+* Organizations learn only through individuals that learn
+* People with a high level of person mastery live in a continual learning mode, they never arrive
+* People with a high level of personal mastery are acutely aware of their ignorance, their incompetence, their growth areas, and they are deeply self-confident
+* Personal mastery is a process, a lifelong discipline

+### TODO: Creative Tension???

+## Chapter 3 - The Core Disciplines: Building The Learning Organization

+### Shared Vision (1:00)

+* Personal vision leads to shared vision
+* At its simplest level, a shared vision is the answer to the question "what do we want to create?"
+* TODO: Leaders need to listen
+* TODO: Levels
+  * Compliant
+  * Enrolled
+  * Committed

+### Governing Ideas (17:30)

+* Vision, Purpose (or Mission), and Core Values
+* Vision is the what, Purpose (or Mission) is the why, Core Values is the how
+* Taken as a unit, all three governing ideas answer the question "what do we believe in?"

+### Mental Models (31:00)

+* Mental models are active and shape how we act
+* TODO: examples
+* TODO: tie back to systems thinking, feedback

+### Advocacy vs. Inquiry (58:??)

+* TODO

+## Chapter 4 - Reflections From Practice

+### Team Learning (0:15)

+* People who need one another to act are becoming the key learning unit in organizations
+* Three critical dimensions:
+  * Need to think insightfully about complex issues, tap the intelligence of many minds
+  * Need for innovative, coordinated action
+  * Teams members on other teams for learning
+* Starts with mastering the practice of dialog and discussion
+  * Dialog: the free and creative of exploration of complex issues, a deep listening to one another and suspending of one's own views
+  * Discussion: different views are presented and defended and there is a search for the best view to support decisions that must be made at the time
+* A sustained emphasis on winning is not compatible with giving first priority to coherence and truth
+* Three basic conditions that are necessary for dialog:
+  * All participants must suspend their assumptions
+  * All participants must regard one another as colleagues
+  * There must be a facilitator who holds the context of dialog

+### Getting Started (Ch4 43:10)

+* How can we overcome the politics, the games, the back biting?
+* First step is always with individuals, don't bury these concerns
+* Current reality is just current reality, its not good or bad, it just is
+* Start with the question, where are our partners?
+* Groups who can start to learn are the groups who have some power to take action
+* Learning is always about taking action

 ## References